Configure8inc/c8-helm-repository/helm-charts/c8/AWS-IAM-EC2-ROLE.md

 ## Configure AWS access using IAM role for EC2

+This method allows you to create an IAM role for C8 and assume it from another role.

 ### Step 1: Create IAM Role for EC2

 [Please refer to the official AWS documentation about creating an AWS IAM role for the EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#create-iam-role)